Trung28899/BlockChain-Course-1/Start A Blockchain Application/README.md

   +, Much like class method, are methods that are bounds to a class rather than its object +, They do not require a class instance creation.
 They are not dependent on the state of the object

+- Block hash (7th Commit):
+  +, Generated from the timestamp, given data and the last_hash

+- SHA-256 (7th Commit):
+  +, S: Secure, H: Hash, A: Algorithm
+  +, 256 represent the size of 256 bit for the hash value

+  +, Benefit of SHA-256:

+  -> Produces an unique value for unique input
+  -> A one-way function: you can only encrypt, you cannot decrypt it

+- Other Terms for cryptography (7th Commit):
+  +, ENCODING: The process of converting data into an alternate representation

+  +, CHARACTER ENCODING: Most often in programming, Character Encoding is used.
+  This means that string will be converted to a lower data type like a set of bytes

+  +, UTF-8 ENCODING: a method of encoding that convert each character in a string to 8 bits byte (contains 0 and 1)

+  +, DECODING: The process of converting encoded data back to its original format

 ---